 Here’s how you can onboard remote employees and make them feel empowered even though they are physically distant from their team.

 For an employee who has been accustomed to a traditional shared workspace, switching to remote working can pose some challenges.
-It is pivotal that you make the new hires feel a connection with your company and motivate them to share their thoughts.
-As part of the internal HR practice, you must focus on nurturing relationships for a well-rounded performance and overall job satisfaction of the employees.
+It is pivotal that you make the new hires feel connected with your company and motivate them to share their thoughts.
+As part of the internal HR practice, you must focus on nurturing relationships for a well-rounded performance and overall job satisfaction.

-When you are not able to meet your new hires face to face, developing an effective onboarding strategy plays a key role.
-According to studies, 69% of employees are likely to stick around with a company for 3 years that deploys a solid onboarding strategy, and organisations with a structured onboarding process are likely to experience 50% more productivity.
+When you cannot meet your new hires face to face, developing an effective onboarding strategy plays a key role.
+According to studies, 69% of employees are likely to stick around with a company for three years that deploys a solid onboarding strategy.
+Organizations with a structured onboarding process are likely to experience 50% more productivity.

 It is relatively easier to maintain employee engagement and company culture when everyone is working from home temporarily.
 But, it’s not as easy to ‘grow’ such a culture by adding new hires who have never met before.
 Digital platforms can be an excellent tool to promote company culture while acclimating new hires to how things work.
 The main goal should be to let them resonate with their team members in a virtual environment.

-When your onboarding process is being conducted virtually, it becomes even more important to get the experience right.
+When your onboarding process is being conducted virtually, it becomes even more critical to get the experience right.
 By leveraging virtual meeting tools, you can schedule one-on-one meetings between the employee and the manager.
-Engaging in regular conversation with new remote employees not only helps in building trust but also leads to a smooth transition into the new job.
+Engaging in regular conversation with new remote employees helps build trust and leads to a smooth transition into the new job.

 Although hiring remote employees is beneficial when done right, it’s not without its challenges.
 Here are some hiccups that your HR may face while building a remote team for your company:

-The lifestyle and work flexibility made possible by remote working also brings the spotlight to a critical aspect – working across different time zones.
-In the absence of a remote work etiquette, it can be quite complex and result in work-home interference or a more intense work pace.
+The lifestyle and work flexibility possible by remote working also spotlight a critical aspect – working across different time zones.
+In the absence of a remote work etiquette, it can be pretty complex and result in work-home interference or a more intense work pace.

-There are multiple local laws and regulations that must be complied with for smooth functioning of a remote-based job.
-Depending on the remote employee’s profile and characteristics, there are a host of factors that need consideration throughout the employment tenure.
+Some multiple local laws and regulations must be complied with for the smooth functioning of a remote-based job.
+Depending on the remote employee’s profile and characteristics, many factors need consideration throughout the employment tenure.